bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PresenceOfDiagnostic_1s3CI0yTT8hAw1ZrWl4DYo/Documentation.md

-Indicate if a diagnostic has been done for the element.
+Indicates if a diagnostic has been done for the element or not.